bencode/logseq-runit-plugin/README.md

 **Note:**
 Currently, code execution happens when the code editor loses focus, which is less interactive compared to Klipse.
-I plan to improve this in the future—ideally, running code with just <kbd>Ctrl+Enter</kbd>.

 ## License